AshyrMalik/Python-Projects/README.md

-this repo contains puthon projects that i have completed
+this repo contains python projects that i have completed